 Q: Who pays you to maintain this site?

-A: Snopes.com is (and always has been) a completely independent entity which is wholly owned by its operators, Barbara and David Mikkelson, and receives no funding in any form.
+A: Snopes.com is (and always has been) a completely independent entity which is wholly owned by its operators and receives no funding in any form.
 We have no financers, sponsors, investors, partners, or donors, nor do we have any affiliation or relationship (financial or otherwise) with any political party, religious group, business organization, government agency, or any other outside group or persons.
 We pay all the costs of producing and operating this web site ourselves and derive our income solely from the advertising revenues it provides.

 Q: Are you funded by George Soros?

 A: No, we are completely independent and self-supporting; we receive no funding in any form from any person, group, agency, or organization.
 And we wouldn't recognize George Soros if we sat next to him on a bus.